 Draper Memorial Park Field of Flags Honors Veterans and Active Military Personnel on Five Patriotic Holidays Each Year

-Citizens for Milford has partnered with the Milford Corps of the Salvation Army to organize the Draper Memorial Park Field of Flags, a tribute acknowledging the service and sacrifice of our veterans and active military personnel with a display of American flags to be placed in Draper Memorial Park on five patriotic holidays each year starting this Veterans Day.
+Citizens for Milford has partnered with the Milford Corps of the Salvation Army to organize the Draper Memorial Park Field of Flags, a tribute acknowledging the service and sacrifice of our veterans and active military personnel with a display of American flags to be placed in Draper Memorial Park on five patriotic holidays each year.

 For a $60 donation, you can sponsor a 3′ x 5′ American flag, standing tall on a 10′ staff, in Draper Memorial Park.
 Each flag will include a yellow ribbon with an attached card naming the person being honored, military branch, years of service, and sponsor’s name.
 You can choose to sponsor a flag in honor of a veteran (alive or deceased) or an active member of the military.
 You can also choose to sponsor a flag in honor of all our nation’s veterans.